Where to Stay in Paris?

 - Am I traveling alone, with family, friends, your partner?
 What is their travel style?

 Can’t Decide on Where to Stay in Paris?
-Here are our favorite Paris Arrondissements:
+Here are our best Paris Arrondissements:

 The 1st Arrondissement is the center of the old city of Paris and it is a great place to stay while in Paris.
 It is located on the Right Bank (Rive Droit) of the Seine and is home to many beautiful historic buildings, the Louvre Museum, the adjacent Jardins des Tuileries and the elegant Place Vendome.
 Because of its central location, hotels in this area tend to be more expensive.
 The advantage to staying here is that you are within walking distance of most of the top tourist destinations and restaurants in Paris and the area is very safe, as is most of Paris.
 More information on the 1st Arrondissement